Skip to main content

 Conversation about the Jamaican insurance documents (1782 – 1783)

-This conversation takes its starting point from an insurance policy and a bill of lading of 1782-1783 for goods produced by enslaved people being shipped from Jamaica to London.
-These documents were purchased by Lloyd’s for its Collection, c.1956.
+This conversation centres around an insurance policy and a bill of lading for goods produced by enslaved people being shipped from Jamaica to London.
+Lloyd’s purchased these documents around 1956.

 These two administrative documents of insurance show the financial mechanisms of the slave economy.
-This conversation, with a colleague with ancestors from Jamaica, discusses their significance and the issues raised by understanding the past.
+This conversation with a colleague with ancestors from Jamaica discusses the documents’ significance and the issues raised by understanding the past.

 Items in Collection